Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-Again, it is a good idea to test that the program still works.
-For example, it might be useful to add a test print to the end of the start-method to make sure that the entered words have really been added to the list.
+Before proceeding with the actual implementation of the new functionality, it's a good practice to perform testing to ensure the program still functions correctly.
+One way to test the program is to include a print statement at the end of the start-method, confirming that the entered words have indeed been added to the list.

 ```java
 // test print to check that everything still works